ResultadosDigitais/rdstation-ruby-client/README.md

 ##### RDStation::Client

-Now `RDStation::Client` is facade to all available APIs.
-It needs to be instantiated with an access_token and has accessors to those APIs.
+Now `RDStation::Client` is facade to all available endpoints in the 2.0 API.
+It needs to be instantiated with an access_token and has accessors to those endpoints.
 Usage examples:

 ```ruby
   client = RDStation::Client.new((access_token: 'my_token')